skip to Main Content

 Recruitment

-All applicants for ADAS diver training must comply with the general prerequisites listed below and any course-specific prerequisites as listed in the course information before starting training.
+All applicants for ADAS training must comply with the general prerequisites listed below and any course-specific prerequisites before starting training.

 Diving Candidates

-It can involve strenuous activity in and under the water and the performance of tasks that require the candidate to have reasonable degrees of fitness, mobility, agility, dexterity and strength.
-Candidates will be required to enter and exit the water from boats, piers and jetties and to assist other team members to do so.
-They will need to don and doff relatively heavy items such as weight belts and scuba tanks, to load and unload equipment from vehicles and to rescue and recover their team mates from the water in simulated (and perhaps real) emergencies.
+It can involve strenuous activity in and under the water, and the performance of tasks that require the candidate to have reasonable degrees of mobility, agility, dexterity and strength.
+Candidates will be required to enter and exit the water from boats, piers and jetties and to assist team-mates to do so.
+They will need to don and doff heavy items such as weight belts and scuba tanks, to load and unload equipment from vehicles and to rescue and recover their teammates from the water in emergencies.

-In the interests of personal and team safety, no allowances can be made for any disability which affects the capacity of a candidate to operate as a fully functioning dive team member.
+In the interests of personal and team safety, no allowances can be made for any disability which affects the ability to operate as a fully functioning dive team member.

 Prerequisites for ADAS Training